2025 School on Analytical Connectionism

 Application details

-Applications to participate in the 2025 School on Analytical Connectionism are now closed.
+Applications to the 2025 School on Analytical Connectionism are open!

 Target audience